kanboard/python-api-client/README.rst

 Methods and arguments are the same as the JSON-RPC procedures described in the `official documentation <https://docs.kanboard.org/en/latest/api/index.html>`_.

 Python methods are dynamically mapped to the API procedures.
 You must use named arguments.

+By default, the calls are made synchronously, meaning that they will block the program until completed.

 Create a new team project
 -------------------------